CopernicaMarketingSoftware/Documentation/SMTPeter/log-attempts.md

 # Attempts log files

-Every message that is sent to SMTPeter shows up in the attempts log files.
+Every message that is sent to SMTPeter is logged in log files with the prefix "attempts".
+You can download the content of these files in CSV format using the [REST logfiles API](rest-logfiles).
-The available information in theses log files is:

-* id
-* receive
-* envelope
-* recipient
-* properties
-* tags

-## The attempts CSV log file

-A [downloaded](rest-logfiles) attempts log file has the CSV format and contains the following data in the respective order:
+These log files contain the following data in the respective order:

 | Data       | Description                                                                                                             |
 | -----------| ----------------------------------------------------------------------------------------------------------------------- |